constantinpape/z5/README.md

 There are external efforts to implement a C-Api wrapper for z5.
 You can check it out [here](https://github.com/kmpaul/cz5test).

+### R

+There exists a prototype by @gdkrmr to provide [R bindings for z5](https://github.com/gdkrmr/zarr-R).
+It is still in an early stage, but looks very promising.

 ## When to use this library?

 This library implements the zarr and n5 data specification in C++ and Python.